How Can Students Develop Resilience?

 Today’s young people face unprecedented mental health challenges.
 Never has it been more important that we understand both why this is happening, and how to support young people to develop strategies which can shore up their mental wellbeing.

 Teens face increasing pressures at earlier and earlier ages.
 Social media inundates them with incessant opportunities to publicly succeed or fail at being liked or rejected, followed or unfriended.
 Humiliation is immediate, viral and heartless.
 Online bullying is on the rise.
 The National Crime Prevention Council states 43% of children have experienced online bullying.
+The COVID-19 crisis has forced teenagers to live under unprecedented uncertainty.

 So how best can young people be supported in the face of these challenges?
 Developing resilience – the ability to withstand the challenges we may face – has been deemed to be a crucial tool in this regard.
 Organisations such as The Association for Young People’s Health concur.
 There are many ways in which students and their families can work together to develop their resilience and create a home environment which fosters greater happiness and support.